 The package has been criticised for heavily favouring corporations and the wealthy while raising taxes for the lower and middle class.

-Analysts have also predicted that it add a further $1.5 trillion to the national debt.
+Analysts have also predicted that it will add a further $1.5trn (£1.1trn) to the national debt.

-President Donald Trump said following the winning vote, “What we're doing is, if you look at it, we're going to grow the country, we're going to grow jobs.
+Following the winning vote, US President Donald Trump said, “What we're doing is, if you look at it, we're going to grow the country, we're going to grow jobs.
 We're going to be growing everything.”

-Economist Larry Summers has predicted that the bill will cause up to 10,000 more deaths n the US each year, as it will reduce medical insurance coverage by 13 million people.
+Economist Larry Summers has predicted that the bill will cause up to 10,000 more deaths in the US each year, as it will reduce medical insurance coverage by 13 million people.

-The UK rate of corporation tax will fall to 17 per cent by 2020 - the lowest in the G20.
+The UK rate of corporation tax will fall to 17% by 2020 - the lowest in the G20.